 |GAP procedure||Indicated in patients with wide and generous granular grooves.|

-Abnormal epithelial mesenchymal opening of penile urethra on dorsal surface of penis due to malpositioning of genital tubercle is termed as “Epispadiasis”.
+The abnormal epithelial mesenchymal opening of penile urethra on the dorsal surface of the penis due to malpositioning of genital tubercle is termed as “Epispadiasis”.
 It is associated with abnormal abdominal wall defects such as exstrophy of the bladder.
 The same is known as “Exstrophy-epispadiasis complex”.

-Most neonates present with bifid penis with urethral abnormalities which necessitate surgical intervention emergently.
+Most neonates present with a bifid penis with urethral abnormalities which necessitate surgical intervention emergently.

-When chronic, males tend to develop abnormal curvature of the penis; “chordee”.
+When chronic, males tend to develop an abnormal curvature of the penis: “chordee.”

-Females present with abnormal clitoris and urinary incontinence.
+Females present with the abnormal clitoris and urinary incontinence.

-Failure to retract the foreskin beyond the glans penis is termed as “Phimosis”.
-This is a normal finding in children less than 5 yrs of age.
+Failure to retract the foreskin beyond the glans penis is termed as “phimosis”.
+This is a normal finding in children less than 5 years of age.

-Phimosis is segregated into congential and acquired types.
+Phimosis is segregated into congenital and acquired types.
 The latter being more common is a sequel of poor hygiene, infection, inflammation or trauma leading to smegma accumulation and fibrosis.

 Inability to retract the prepuce over the glans leads to accumulation of smegma and secondary balanitis.
-Small risk of Squamous cell carcinoma also exists.
+A small risk of squamous cell carcinoma also exists.

-Phimosis is a relatively benign pathology with definite surgical treatment; namely Circumcision.
-Circumcision has an additional benefit of decreased risk of spread of HPV and HIV.
+Phimosis is a relatively benign pathology with definite surgical treatment; namely circumcision.
+Circumcision has an additional benefit of a decreased risk of the spread of HPV and HIV.

-Paraphimosis is rather unfortunately iatrogenic most of the times and follows faulty urethral catheterization techniques.
-It is also seen in congestive type of ischemia.
+Paraphimosis is rather unfortunately iatrogenic most of the time and follows faulty urethral catheterization techniques.
+It is also seen in congestive types of ischemia.

 Retraction of tight foreskin over the prepuce can lead to strangulation and infarction of glans penis.

-Circumcision is definitive treatment for paraphimosis.
-Emergency dorsal slit technique is also described.
+Circumcision is the definitive treatment for paraphimosis.
+An emergency dorsal slit technique is also described.

 - Vitamin E supplements